PSeitz/quantile_compare/README.md

 If there are multiple counts, that means they are collected and then merged.
 Run with `cargo run --release --features parallel-collect`

+# Contributing
+To add a quantile algorithm, simply implement the `Aggregate` trait.

+### TODO
+- Display in a graph

+# Results

 COUNT=[1_000], TDIGEST_BATCH=500, TDIGEST_MAX_SIZE=300, HDR_SIGFIG=2, DDSketch2Err=0.01
 | Distribution        | Algorithm    | Time   | PeakMemory | SerializedSize | 50.0 | 75.0 | 90.0 | 95.0 | 99.0 | 99.9 | 99.99 |